johno/ember-linkify/README.md

 [![Build Status](https://travis-ci.org/johnotander/ember-linkify.svg?branch=master)](https://travis-ci.org/johnotander/ember-linkify)

-Linkify urls in an Ember app with a helper and/or component.
-This uses a tested [url-regex](https://github.com/kevva/url-regex) and Handlebars `Utils.escapeExpression` to ensure links are safe.
+Linkify urls in an Ember app with a helper that uses a tested [url-regex](https://github.com/kevva/url-regex) and Handlebars `Utils.escapeExpression` to ensure links are safe.